 Greetings earthlings and welcome to the Barge Inn, “Crop Circle Central” and “Most Famous Pub in the Universe”.
 If you’re arriving from outer space, exit at the Milky Way and hang on a right at Mars.
 By boat, you can’t miss us, we’re right on the canal bank.
 By car, you can, we’re tucked away behind JD’s wood yard.
-However you travel, one thing is for sure, if you’re looking for something different, and want to see “the Sistine Chapel of Wiltshire’, then this is the pub for you.
+However you travel, one thing is for sure, if you’re looking for a pub that's out of this world and fancy a beer at “the Sistine Chapel of Wiltshire’, then this is the place for you.

 “The Barge indeed is Crop Circle Central –there’s even Croppie ale for sale – and circle aficionados arrive to camp here from all over the world: in the visitors’ book Kerry from Australia has written: ‘Great crop circles!
 Great people!”
 (Sunday Telegraph).
 “Possibly the only pub in the country endorsed by Camra, the Seti (Search for Extraterrestrial Intelligence) Institute and the Rolling Stones” (The Guardian).
 “You can't miss the pub, It is the one with the earthlings wearing Jesus sandals and Grateful Dead T-shirts” (Daily Telegraph).
 Pictures courtesy of Steve Alexander